JoeyStanley/real/cv.md

 Instructor of Record.
 LING 3060: Phonetics and Phonology.
 Fall 2017, Spring 2019.

-Teacher’s Assistant for Peggy Renwick.
+Teaching Assistant for Peggy Renwick.
 LING 4400/6400: Quantitative Methods in Linguistics.
 Spring 2017.

 ### At Brigham Young University